rodriguez-loic/MVCLite/README.md

 ## Improvements

 Feel free to improve it so it's more secure/handly for what you need to do.

-Few hints are:
-- Moving DB connexion to vendor
-- Use of ORM such as vlucas/spot2
-- Add config directory
-- Update routing system with request/dispatch/response system to handle more complex namespaces
+You can, for example, add an ORM like vlucas/spot2.